Germanic dragon: Figureheads

 Stave churches are sometimes decorated by carved dragon heads which has been proposed to have originated in the belief in their apotropaic function.

-Depictions of entire dragons
+Picture stones

 Medieval depictions of worms carved in stone feature both in Sweden and the British Isles.
 In Sweden, runic inscriptions dated to around the 11th century often show a lindworm bearing the text encircling the remaining picture on the stone.
 Some Sigurd stones such as U 1163, Sö 101 (the Rasmund carving) and Sö 327 (the Gök inscription) show a Sigurd thrusting a sword through the worm which is identified as Fáfnir.
 The killing of Fáfnir is also potentially pictured on four crosses from the Isle of Man and a now lost fragment, with a similar artistic style, from the church at Kirby Hill in England.